Najma8/TreeFileSystem/README.md

 The file system utilizes the tree data structure to maintain the hierarchy of files and directories.
 Each directory contains a reference to its parent directory and an array of child items.
 Users can traverse the file system by changing the current working directory and updating the `currentDirectory` and `currentDirectoryPath` accordingly.

 File operations, such as reading from or writing to files, are performed by accessing the appropriate file items within the file system structure.
 The project provides an intuitive interface that allows users to interact with the file system effectively.

+### The file with .c extension should be compiled and run in a Linux terminal.